TrinadhKatlagunta/DataScience_Projects_CODSOFT/Task5_CreditCardFraudDetection/README.md

 3. **Upload Dataset to Google Drive**: Once downloaded, upload the `creditcard.csv` file to a folder in your Google Drive.

+4. **Run the Program**:
+   - After uploading the dataset to Google Drive, open Google Colab.
+   - Create a new notebook or use an existing one.
+   - Upload the `CreditCardFraud.py` script to your Google Colab environment.
-4. **Run the Program**: Execute the provided code in a Google Colab notebook to train and evaluate the logistic regression model for fraud detection.
+   - Run the `CreditCardFraud.py` script in Google Colab to execute the fraud detection model.

 ## Download Dataset